glendonchong562/CTFs/The Cyber Grabs 2022/OSINT/Wayback/README.md

 After hitting several dead ends with browsing to his social media accounts (*Linkedin/Instagram/Twitter*), I eventually decided to go to Skype itself and check if I could find him there (His skype id is unlikely to change after 4 years right?)

 As it turns out, Andrea Galanti is a pretty popular Italian name and I found many hits on Skype.
-After adding the additional word `italy` (as if that was needed?), I found a profile picture that looked somewhat like him and it turned out to be the correct skype ID.
+After adding the additional word `italy` (as if that was needed?), I found a profile picture that looked somewhat like him, in addition to *91* in the skype ID which was the year that Andrea was born, based on the previous screenshot.
+This turned out to be the correct skype ID.

 ![Skype](https://user-images.githubusercontent.com/71312079/152742350-c27ebd64-264a-439d-8056-0bc6684bded0.png)